MTN (TV station)

-MTN is a television station licensed to serve Griffith and the surrounding Murrumbidgee Irrigation Area (M.I.A.).
+MTN is a television station licensed to serve Griffith and the surrounding Murrumbidgee Irrigation Area (MIA).
 The station is owned and operated by WIN Corporation as a Seven Network affiliate.
+Network 10 is on DT2 for the replacement of MDV.

 As WIN is the sole commercial television broadcaster in the area, they also supply the stations AMN, a Nine Network affiliate, and the supplementary station MDN, a Network 10 affiliate.
-This twinstick operation was permitted due to the broadcasting authorities considering Griffith and the M.I.A. too small for three television companies, but large enough for a single company running two stations.
-The broadcast region covers approximately 39,700 square kilometres, encompassing 20 urban centres which include Leeton, Narrandera, Hay, Hillston and Lake Cargelligo.
+This twinstick operation was permitted due to the broadcasting authorities considering Griffith and the MIA too small for three television companies, but large enough for a single company running two stations.
+The broadcast region covers approximately 39,700 square kilometres, encompassing 20 towns which include Leeton, Narrandera, Hay, Hillston and Lake Cargelligo.
 According to 2006 Census data, it is estimated the region has a population of 64,200.

 History

 MTN began transmission on 15 December 1965 on channel 9.
 At its launch, MTN was owned by Murrumbidgee Television Limited, a publicly listed company, whose shareholders at the time included local radio station 2RG.